 Additional Funding Resources

-- The Indiana SBDC is maintaining a list of additional loan and grant resources here.
+The Indiana SBDC is maintaining a list of additional loan and grant resources here.
 In addition, this list will be updated as we become aware of additional resources.
-Reference in the document to any specific product, process, or service, or the use of any trade, firm or corporation name is for the information and convenience of the public, and does not constitute endorsement, recommendation, or favoring by the Indiana SBDC.
+Reference in the document to any specific product, process, or service, or the use of any trade, firm, or corporation name is for the information and convenience of the public and does not constitute an endorsement, recommendation, or favoring by the Indiana SBDC.

 Counseling and Advising

 To be connected to an Indiana SBDC business advisor, please visit our location page to find an office nearest you.
 For additional no-cost, one-on-one virtual or telephone business advice regarding COVID-19 find an SBA Resource Partners near you at www.SBA.gov/local-assistance.